HappyPedestrian/havue/docs/en/components/ip-input.md

 If other components are needed, please refer to[Full Components Installation](./index.md)
 :::

-To install the Color Picker individually, run the following command:
+To install the IP Address Input individually, run the following command:

 ::: code-group